 - Simple String Lights

 Part of fall landscaping is to ensure some visual interest after the first frost.
 The first hard frost can spell the end for many herbaceous perennial flowers and annuals, meaning that the garden can look a bit empty after you’ve winterized your perennials and done your fall garden clean-up.

 Add year-round structure with neatly-kept evergreen hedges in strong geometric shapes.
 Yew and cedar are great options for tall evergreen hedges, while shorter boxwood types can make lower year-round hedge structures.
 Plant them now and enjoy them in the cooler months for years to come!

-Prepare Your Lawn for Winter
+Prepare Your Lawn For Winter

 A healthy green lawn is vital for fall curb appeal.
 If you’ve been following Home for the Harvest for a while, you know how important organic lawn care is around here.
-I’ve put together resources for the best lawn care gear to help my readers make wise, environmentally-conscious choices when it comes to the most widely used plant in suburbia….lawn grass!

 We tend to focus on our grass most in the spring and summer.
 But there’s no reason to skip fall.
 I actually prefer to plant grass seed in early autumn as the soil is warm and the roots have a chance to develop a bit before snow arrives.
 In the colder seasons, most grass varieties go dormant, but that doesn’t mean we should neglect them.

 Make sure that you clear your yard of leaves and other debris throughout the fall.
 Our grass is sensitive in its dormancy and debris can choke out the plants, leaving you with big brown patches in the spring.
 Stop watering and start aerating.
 Aeration will ensure that your grass is getting the water, air, and nutrients it needs even in a harsher climate.